• Art magazine

 A post shared by Takashi Murakami (@takashipom)

-With this step, he once again shows his courage to change and endeavor to new forms of artistic work.
+With this step, he once again demonstrates his courage to change and his pursuit of new forms of artistic creation.

-Takashi Murakami's works have already been exhibited in renowned institutions worldwide.
-The Guggenheim Museum Bilbao in Spain, the Museum of Contemporary Art in New York, the Museum of Fine Arts in Boston and the Astrup Fearnley Museet in Oslo are just a few examples of the international galleries and museums that have presented its works of art.
-These exhibitions testify to the recognition of his work at the highest level.
-Takashi Murakami is undoubtedly an influential personality in the field of contemporary art.
+The works of Takashi Murakami have been exhibited in prestigious institutions worldwide.
+The Guggenheim Museum Bilbao in Spain, the Museum of Contemporary Art in New York, the Museum of Fine Arts in Boston, and the Astrup Fearnley Museum in Oslo are just a few examples of the international galleries and museums that have presented his artwork.
+These exhibitions testify to the highest level of recognition for his work.
+Takashi Murakami is undoubtedly an influential figure in the field of contemporary art.

-His versatility and striving for creative further development make him an inspiring figure for artists worldwide.
-With his works, he not only leaves a lasting impression, but also contributes to the fact that art is perceived as an important part of our society.
+His versatility and his pursuit of creative development make him an inspiring figure for artists worldwide.
+With his works, he not only leaves a lasting impression but also contributes to the perception of art as an important part of our society.

-Where can you buy works of art from Takashi Murakami?
+Where can one buy artworks by Takashi Murakami?

 • artnet